nestybox/sysbox-runc/README.md

 ## Introduction

-`sysvisor-runc` is a fork of the OCI runc, modified for spawning and running system containers.
+`sysvisor-runc` is a fork of the OCI runc, modified for running containers that enhance regular Docker containers in two ways:

+* It expands the types of programs that can run within the container.

+* It hardens the isolation of the container from the rest of the system.

+Refer to the [Sysvisor repo](https://github.com/nestybox/sysvisor) for more detailed info on Sysvisor.

+## Dependencies

 `sysvisor-runc` tracks the OCI [runc](https://github.com/opencontainers/runc) repository as well as the OCI [runtime-spec](https://github.com/opencontainers/runtime-spec)